peteroupc/peteroupc.github.io/graphics.md

 Limit 2D graphics to the following: [^2]

-1. Up to three tile-based 2D layers can be displayed at a time.
-If 3D graphics are not being displayed, a fourth tile-based 2D layer can also be displayed.
+1. Up to three 2D layers can be displayed at a time.
+If 3D graphics are not being displayed, a fourth 2D layer can also be displayed.
 Otherwise, a layer for the 3D graphics can be displayed.
+Each 2D layer is a rectangular array of references to _tiles_ (a _tile_ is a small rectangular array of pixels).
 2. There are sixteen palettes of 16 colors each (using the color format for vertex colors).
 3. Each tile is 8 &times; 8 pixels and uses the colors of one of the sixteen palettes just described.
 4. The 2D and 3D layers may contain transparent pixels.
 5. One of the 2D layers can undergo a 2D affine transformation.
 6. Separate from layers, 2D sprites can be displayed.
 The maximum number of sprites that may be displayed at a time is equal to 1/2 the larger screen dimension.
-Each sprite may be tile-based or bitmap-based and has a maximum pixel width and maximum pixel height each equal to 1/4 the larger screen dimension.
+Each sprite is a rectangular array of either tiles or pixels and has a maximum pixel width and maximum pixel height each equal to 1/4 the larger screen dimension.
 Sprites may contain transparent pixels.

 Music: